Kamov Ka-32: Ka-32A4

 Modification of the Ka-32S helicopter for the Republic of Korea Armed Forces.
 The Korean designation of the helicopter is HH-32A.
-The helicopter is additionally equipped with a weather radar, an on-board computer with an MFI, a searchlight, short-range navigation and landing systems VOR / ILS, and foreign radio stations.
+The helicopter is additionally equipped with a weather radar, an onboard computer with an MFI, a searchlight, short-range navigation and landing systems VOR/ILS, and foreign radio stations.
 The helicopter was developed at KumAPP JSC together with Israeli firms.

 Ka-32A6

 A passenger helicopter project based on the Ka-32A.
 The project featured an enlarged fuselage (transport cabin), adapted for passenger transportation.
 No helicopters were built according to this project.

 Ka-32A11BC

 A modification of the Ka-32A helicopter based on the results of certification in Canada in 1998.
 Hence the letters "BC" in the modification designation - from British Columbia.
 The helicopter has a two-chamber steering system (power steering unit), an updated set of equipment and color marking of instruments in accordance with the requirements of foreign standards.
 The helicopter is produced in two main instrumentation options: with analog instruments in the cockpit and with an MFI.
 Until 2011, the helicopter modification was distinguished by increased resources and service life of the main components.
 The helicopter is actively used for transporting cargo on an external sling, including timber skidding, construction and installation work and fire extinguishing.
 It is possible to install various optional equipment of Russian and foreign manufacture.
 Until 2011, the helicopter was supplied only for export.
 The helicopter of this modification is certified in Australia, Brazil, Europe, Canada, China, South Korea and Japan.